PRO-PRROGRAMERS-GURI/first-game/README.md

 pygame

-What we need to do
+What we need to do:
 https://trello.com/b/hcsAbjxW/game